kappa-db/multifeed-index/README.md

 }
 ```

-So some key, `'23482934'`, could can map to this document.
+So some key, `'23482934'`, can map to this document.
 How could you make
-this look-up from `'23482934'` to the aforementioned document fast?
+the lookup from `'23482934'` to the aforementioned document fast?
 What if
 there are thousands of such entries?

 You'd probably want to build some kind of index.
 One that iterates over every